-Audit and Assurance Committee undertakes an annual review of its effectiveness to ensure that it continues to provide an effective challenge over our arrangements for Individual directorates assume responsibility for the governance, risk management and internal control.
+Audit and Assurance Committee undertakes an annual review of its effectiveness to ensure that it continues to provide an effective challenge over our arrangements for governance, risk management and internal control.

 The Council is statutorily required to appoint a Chief Financial Officer and a Monitoring Officer.
-The Assistant partnerships are accurately recorded on the corporate Director, Finance is the appointed Chief Financial Officer (Section 151 Officer) with responsibility for the proper administration of the Council's finances.
+The Assistant Director, Finance is the appointed Chief Financial Officer (Section 151 Officer) with responsibility for the proper administration of the Council's finances.